ciscodocs/ltrent-2008-clemea25/docs/lab6a_route_traffic_data_policy.md

-# Lab 6 - Using Data Policy for Route Traffic from Sydney to Stockholm via remote Firewall in Same VRF
+# Lab 6 - Using Data Policy for Routing Traffic from Sydney to Stockholm via Stockholm firewall in Same VRF

 ## Introduction